jkovzels/ozhost/getting-started-with-gtm.md

 ![Cookie](func_opt_out_cookie_variable.png "Configuring 1st party cookie variable")
 3. Go to **Tags** section and select **Online Sizing Widget Integration Trigger** we configured previously.
 Under **Trigger Configuration** change **All Window Loaded Events** option to **Some Window Loaded Events**.
 Select **Opt-out cookie** and change condition to **does not equil** and set value to `1`.
 ![Cookie](trigger_condition.png "Setting trigger condition").
-4. Save, Test and Publish the container.
+4. Save, Test, and Publish the container.

-## Adding the trigger button to the product page using GTM.
-TBD

-##
+### Should you have any questions please contact us at [onlinesizing@smartfit.bike](mailto://onlinesizing@smartfit.bike)